preloader

 • Generate and analyze waveform files.

-This setup is especially useful for students, researchers, and hobbyists who need a hassle-free environment to experiment with Verilog without worrying about system configurations.
-Happy coding!
+This setup is especially useful for students, researchers, and hobbyists looking for a hassle-free environment to explore digital design, without worrying about system configurations or heavy installations.

 Related Posts